murchie85/bumdee/outline.md

 #### ideas

+- 4 boxes - change often, pick the one to keep it going up
 - Bash buttons to collect
 	- bash button in sequence
 - tap to collect (flies up to bank box)